dotnet/designs/accepted/2020/diagnostics/activity-improvements-2.md

 ## ActivityTagsCollection

-OT has the concept of [Attributes](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#set-attributes) which is a list of key-value pairs mapping a string to some value. the value can be numeric, bool, string types.
+OT has the concept of [Attributes](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#set-attributes) which is a list of key-value pairs mapping a string to some value.
+The value can be numeric, bool, string types.
 Also, the value can be an array of one of these basic types.

 > ```json
 >         'x-forwarded-for': 'foo.bar'